maria-snarava/portfolio-ml/Dashboard/README.md

-# Tweet Sentiment Analysis Dashboard for Top Companies 2019
+# Dashboard for Sentimental analysis of Tweets about major NASDAQ-listed companies in 2019 year

 ## Project Overview

-This project is a interactive dashboard for sentiment analysis of tweets about the top companies in 2019.
-The dashboard is built using Streamlit and Python, leveraging skills learned from the Coursera course ["Create Interactive Dashboards with Streamlit and Python"](https://www.coursera.org/projects/interactive-dashboards-streamlit-python).
+This project is interactive dashboard, that uses a dataset [Tweets about the Top Companies from 2015 to 2020](https://www.kaggle.com/datasets/omermetinn/tweets-about-the-top-companies-from-2015-to-2020/data), featuring tweets related to major NASDAQ-listed companies, that was posted between 01-01-2019 and 31-12-2019.
+Sentiment analysis was performed using the NLTK library, along with a financial dictionary to better capture the nuances of financial terms.
+Engagement metrics were computed based on the number of likes, retweets, and comments each tweet received.
+You can find the preprocessing steps and code on the project’s [GitHub repository](https://github.com/maria-snarava/portfolio-ml).

 ## Data Source